TALLAHASSEE, Fla. (AP) — Rick Scott likes to think of himself as Gen. Ulysses S. Grant during the Civil War.

 “I think of myself more like Grant taking Vicksburg, and I think as a result of that, I’m always going to be perceived as an outsider,” Scott said in an interview.
 “I’m going to keep doing what I believe in whether everybody agrees with me or not."

 For now, what Scott believes is directly at odds with the wishes of Senate Republican leader Mitch McConnell.

 Scott is refusing to abandon an 11-point governing plan he released with little input from party leadership, even after McConnell's public rebuke one month ago.
 In the weeks since, Scott has continued to promote his plan, which would raise taxes on millions of Americans who don't earn enough to pay federal income taxes, in dozens of speeches and media appearances.

 Those close to Scott suggest he understands the modern Republican Party better than McConnell and his establishment allies.
-And as tension lingers, Scott is leaving open the possibility of challenging McConnell for Senate majority leader should Republicans retake the majority this fall, although the prospect of him waging a successful effort are slim.
-Most who know Scott well believe he’s more likely to seek the presidency in 2024.
+And as tension lingers, Scott is leaving open the possibility of challenging McConnell for Senate majority leader should Republicans retake the Senate majority this fall, although the prospects of him waging a successful effort are slim.
+Most who know Scott well believe he's more likely to seek the presidency in 2024.

 McConnell's office declined to comment.

 The story of Scott's unlikely rise from a little-known Florida businessman with a stiff demeanor to a two-term governor to a senator willing to buck his own party's leadership offers a fresh reminder that the conventional rules governing national politics no longer exist.
 Few outside Mar-a-Lago believe Scott could knock McConnell from his leadership post and Scott is an afterthought in early 2024 presidential chatter, which is dominated by his successor as governor, Ron DeSantis.

 But allies suggest it would be a mistake to dismiss him as a serious political player.